rootskar/MotorImageryBCI/README.md

 # Requirements

 1.)
-Windows 10 or Linux with Python 3.7.7
+Windows 10 or Linux with 64-bit Python version 3.7.7

 2.)
 Dependencies installed separately or using the virtual environment provided with the repo: